 Profit sharing allows business owners to make an additional contribution to an employee's account based on the company's profits.
 Like matching contributions, profit-sharing contributions are optional.
 And they may be vested over six years to encourage employee retention.
+Profit sharing also allows business owners to maximize the contribution into their own 401(k) account.

-Auto-enrollment and auto escalation
+Auto-enrollment and Auto Escalation

-Automatic enrollment makes it easy for your employees to start automatically saving and is now a requirement for new 401(k) plans.13 Employees are automatically enrolled in the plan unless they elect to opt out.
-When surveyed, 95% of participants who had auto enrollment were satisfied with this feature, and 89% of participants who had auto-escalation in their employers' plans were satisfied.14 In addition, the auto-enrollment feature provides eligible businesses an additional \$500 tax credit.15 The credit is available for each of the first three years the feature is effective.
+Automatic enrollment makes it easy for your employees to start automatically saving and is now a requirement for new 401(k) plans.
+Employees are automatically enrolled in the plan unless they elect to opt out.
+When surveyed, 95% of participants who had auto enrollment were satisfied with this feature, and 89% of participants who had auto escalation in their employers' plans were satisfied.
+Also, with the automatic enrollment feature, eligible businesses can earn an additional \$500 tax credit.
+The credit is available for each of the first three years the feature is effective.
 Auto escalation is now required by SECURE 2.0.
-Auto escalation provides that an employee's contribution into the 401(k) will automatically increase 1% annually until it reaches at least 10% (but no more than 15%) unless the employee opts out of auto escalation.16
+Auto escalation provides that an employee's contribution into the 401(k) will automatically increase 1% annually until it reaches at least 10% (but no more than 15%) unless the employee opts out of auto escalation.